AVSR-LLM-Transparency/AVSR-LLM-Transparency/README.md

 Congrats!
 Now you finish the first part!

-# Part 2: System Setup
+# Part 2: Distributed System Configuration
 Now we will do some preparations before running our ROS distributed sytem.
 Before this section, please make sure that you have finished Part 1 on BOTH PCs that you are going to use.
 Then we will do some environmental setup in the _~/.bashrc_ file of these 2 PCs.
 This can be further divided into 2 subsections.
 ## Pyhton Libraries